Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Artemisia Annua: A Botanical Epic Between Tradition and Modern Science

 Artemisia annua L. is no ordinary plant.
-Its journey through history testifies to the power of empirical observation by traditional healers and the capacity of modern science to validate and utilize this ancestral knowledge for the benefit of humanity.
-Its connection to malaria is central to this epic story.
+Its journey through history testifies to the power of empirical observation by traditional healers and the capacity of modern science to explore this ancestral knowledge.
+Its connection to the discovery of artemisinin is central to this epic story.

 The earliest written records of the use of Artemisia annua (Qing Hao) date back over 2,000 years in China.
-Ancient medical texts, such as those attributed to Ge Hong in the 4th century, highlight its use in treating intermittent fevers, a characteristic symptom of malaria.
-Traditional preparation often involved maceration in cold water or a quick infusion, as the ancients empirically understood that prolonged heat could destroy the active ingredients responsible for its antipyretic (fever-reducing) effect.
-This knowledge was passed down through generations, and Artemisia annua continued to be used in various parts of Asia and Africa as a folk remedy for fevers and symptoms associated with malaria, long before the causative parasite (Plasmodium) was identified.
-It was a natural response, based on observing the plant's effects on patients.
+Ancient medical texts, such as those attributed to Ge Hong in the 4th century, describe its traditional use in the context of intermittent fevers.
+Traditional preparation often involved maceration in cold water or a quick infusion, as the ancients empirically observed that prolonged heat could alter the plant's compounds.
+This knowledge was passed down through generations, and Artemisia annua continued to be used in various parts of Asia and Africa as a folk plant associated with fevers, long before the parasite Plasmodium was identified by science.
+It was a traditional practice, based on observing the plant's effects.

 The Scientific Revolution: From Qing Hao to Artemisinin (Nobel Prize)

-In the mid-20th century, malaria was rampant, and existing treatments (such as chloroquine) were losing their effectiveness due to the emergence of parasite resistance.
-During the 1960s and 70s, as part of a secret research project in China aimed at finding new antimalarial drugs from traditional remedies, scientist Tu Youyou and his team undertook the colossal task of screening thousands of plants and ancient recipes.
+In the mid-20th century, malaria was rampant, and existing antimalarial drugs (such as chloroquine) were losing their effectiveness due to the emergence of parasite resistance.
+During the 1960s and 70s, as part of a research project in China aimed at finding new antimalarial drugs inspired by traditional remedies, scientist Tu Youyou and her team undertook the colossal task of screening thousands of plants and ancient recipes.
 Based on the writings of Ge Hong, they focused on Artemisia annua.
-Faced with inconsistent initial results, they had the brilliant intuition to return to traditional low-temperature extraction methods (using ether), thus degrading the active compound through heat.
-It was in this way that, in 1972, they succeeded in isolating the molecule responsible for the antimalarial activity: artemisinin .
+Faced with inconsistent initial results, they had the brilliant intuition to return to traditional low-temperature extraction methods (using ether), thus avoiding degradation of the active compound by heat.
+It was in this way that, in 1972, they succeeded in isolating the molecule of interest: artemisinin .
 This discovery was a major breakthrough.
 Artemisinin and its derivatives (such as artesunate and artemether) have become the cornerstone of modern malaria treatments, particularly against strains resistant to older drugs.
 Recognized for their rapid and potent action against the Plasmodium falciparum parasite, they are now used worldwide as combination therapies recommended by the World Health Organization (WHO), known as ACT (Artemisinin-based Combination Therapies).
-For this groundbreaking discovery, which has saved millions of lives, Tu Youyou received the Nobel Prize in Physiology or Medicine in 2015 .
+For this groundbreaking discovery, Tu Youyou received the Nobel Prize in Physiology or Medicine in 2015 .

 Beyond Artemisinin: The Importance of the Whole Plant (Totum)

 While artemisinin is the undisputed star of Artemisia annua, the plant itself is much more than just a source of this molecule.
 It contains a multitude of other phytochemical compounds: flavonoids (such as casticin and chrysosplenetin), essential oils (camphor and artemisia ketone), coumarins, phenolic acids, polysaccharides, and more.
 This is what is known as the plant's totum : the complex and synergistic combination of all its molecules.
 In the traditional approach of infusion (herbal tea), it is this totum that is consumed.
-Some researchers and practitioners of phytotherapy believe that these other compounds could play a significant role.
+Some researchers and practitioners of phytotherapy are exploring whether these other compounds could play a role.

-• Synergistic action: Other molecules could enhance or modulate the action of artemisinin.
+• Synergistic action: Other molecules are studied for whether they might enhance or modulate the action of artemisinin.

-• Bioavailability: Certain compounds may enhance the absorption or metabolism of artemisinin.
+• Bioavailability: Certain compounds are being investigated for their potential influence on the absorption or metabolism of artemisinin.

-• Reduction of resistances: The use of the whole molecule, with its multiple compounds potentially acting on different targets, is sometimes mentioned as a strategy that can slow the emergence of resistances compared to the use of an isolated molecule (although modern ACTs already combine several molecules for this reason).
+• Reduction of resistances: The use of the whole plant, with its multiple compounds potentially acting on different targets, is sometimes discussed by researchers as an area of interest compared to the use of an isolated molecule (although modern ACTs already combine several molecules for this reason).

-Scientific research on the benefits of the whole Artemisia annua plant is ongoing, but the traditional approach of using infusions or whole powder remains popular for those seeking to benefit from all the plant's components, respecting its historical use.
+Scientific research on Artemisia annua as a whole plant is ongoing, but the traditional approach of using infusions or whole powder remains popular for those seeking to follow its historical use.
 This is precisely what this product offers: the pure plant, dried and packaged in tea bags.

 Artemisia Annua Herbal Tea: A Return to the Roots

 Choosing Artemisia annua in the form of an herbal tea is opting for the oldest and most traditional method of use.
-It's a way to reconnect with ancestral knowledge that allowed us to discover the virtues of this plant.
+It's a way to reconnect with ancestral knowledge that led to the discovery of this plant's compounds.

 • Traditional Method: Infusion is the method described in ancient texts and used empirically for centuries.
 It allows for a gentle extraction of the plant's water-soluble compounds.